snoke/symfony-oauth/README.md

 ## Usage
 ### frontend
-add the following line to your twig template where you want the google button to appear
+add the following line to your twig template where you want the sign in button to appear
 #### github:
 ```twig
 {% include '@snoke_oauth/github/button.html.twig' %}